A Regularized Vector Autoregressive Hidden Semi-Markov Model, with Application to Multivariate Financial Data: Introduction

 \section{Introduction}

 In finance and economics, it is often assumed that the financial returns follow a white noise process.
-However, empirical evidence suggests that this assumption may be too strong to hold in practice.
-Ding et al.(1993)\cite{ding1993long} found that there is substantial correlation between absolute returns.
-Andersen et al.(2001)\cite{andersen2001distribution} indicated that realized volatilities and correlations show strong temporal dependence and appear to be well described by long-memory processes.
-Moreover, Fan et al.(2017)\cite{fan2017elements} commented that the squared and the absolute returns of both S\&P 500 index and the Apply stock exhibit significant serial correlations.
+However, empirical evidence suggests that this assumption may be too strong to hold in practice. \cite{ding1993long} found that there is substantial correlation between absolute returns. \cite{andersen2001distribution} indicated that realized volatilities and correlations show strong temporal dependence and appear to be well described by long-memory processes.
+Moreover, \cite{fan2017elements} commented that the squared and the absolute returns of S\&P 500 index exhibits significant serial correlations.
 Therefore, it is reasonable to model the financial return series using an autoregressive process.

 The drawback of an autoregressive process is that it alone cannot model the volatility clustering and heavy-tailed distribution in the financial return series.
 This is because such financial return series often have more than one latent data generating mechanisms.
-For example, the performance of a financial portfolio in a stable economy is expected to follow a different autoregressive process from that in a volatile economy.
-Ryden et al.(1998)\cite{ryden1998stylized} showed that a hidden Markov model (HMM) can reproduce most of the stylized facts for daily return series established by Granger and Ding (1995)\cite{granger1995some}.
+For example, the performance of a financial portfolio in a stable economy is expected to follow a different autoregressive process from that in a volatile economy. \cite{ryden1998stylized} showed that a hidden Markov model (HMM) can reproduce most of the stylized facts for daily return series \cite{granger1995some}.

 HMM is a bivariate discrete time stochastic process $\{S_t,Y_t\}_{t\geq 0}$ such that

 \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,label=(A\arabic*)] \item $\{S_t\}$ is a Markov chain, i.e. $P(S_t|S_{t-1},...,S_1)=P(S_t|S_{t-1})$. \item $\{Y_t\}$ is a sequence of conditional independent random variables given $\{S_t\}$. \end{enumerate}